isomerpages/moe-yuanchingsec/_2024-intake-sec-1-registration/Sec 1 Posting Group 3.md

 CCA and enrichment programmes are conducted after school hours. <br>

-On the first day of school, Tuesday, 3 Jan 2023, Sec 1 students will report in school uniform by 8:20AM.
+On the first day of school, Tuesday, 3 Jan 2023, Sec 1 students will report in school uniform by 8:20AM. <br>

 ### Section I: Sec 1 Orientation Programme

-Please refer to the Orientation Programme which will be sent to you via Parent's Gateway
+Please refer to the Orientation Programme which will be sent to you via Parent's Gateway. <br>

 ### Section J: Individual Photo Taking

-On 5 Jan 2024, students are to bring $4.00 (payment to be made to Photographer for photo-taking) except those who are awaiting transfer results.
+On 5 Jan 2024, students are to bring $4.00 (payment to be made to Photographer for photo-taking) except those who are awaiting transfer results. <br>

 ### Section K: CCA Showcase and Parent Engagament Session

 </p><p style="text-align: justify;">The CCA showcase will be held on Friday, 13 Jan 2023 from 3:30pm to 5:30pm.
 Students will be brought to different CCA booths for some experience on the different CCAs offered by the school.
 Parents Engagement Session will be conducted from 6 – 8pm at the school hall and dinner will be provided.
-More details will be given at a later date.
+More details will be given at a later date. <br>

 ### Section L: CCA Trials

-More information on the timing of the trials will be given at a later date.
+More information on the timing of the trials will be given at a later date. <br>

 ### Section M: Joining Parent Support Group